cwendorf/Sourcebook/jamovi/data-analysis/onesample.md

 4. Select the variable you wish to analyze by clicking on it in the lefthand box and then the arrow to move it into the righthand box.

 5. Output will automatically appear on the right side of the window.
-Output can be copied and pasted into other software for printing.

 <p align="center"><kbd><img src="onesample2.png"></kbd></p>